-Fire checks must be taken to the underside of the covering at party or compartmenting walls.
+Fire stops must be taken to the underside of the roof covering at party or compartmenting walls, both below and above the underlay.

-Colour, Pattern And Manufacture Of Roof Tiles/Slates
+• Colour, Pattern And Manufacture Of Roof Tiles/Slates

 The colour pattern and manufacture of the roof tiles/slates is to be submitted to the Employer prior to approval by the Planner.